 So what does this mean?
 It means that whatever we experience–perhaps divorce, the end of a career, a financial loss–becomes ashes the moment it’s experienced.
 The experience only continues if we mentally carry those ashes forward.
 The same is true of positive experiences.
 Repercussions of either may reverberate for some time, but the actual events are over.
 In short, we are always creating.
 The decision of what we create–be it joy, misery, or a degree somewhere between the two–is up to us.
 And here, another expression offers great truth: Pain is inevitable; suffering is an option.
 We suffer when we resist what has been created in any moment.

 Are we to give up on any future goals and just float around like ducks in water, waiting to bump into whatever drifts our way?
 No, not at all.
 We are co-creators and we’re meant to create; but from a balanced perspective that reflects an understanding of what’s truly important in life.
 We’re also wise to drop our concerns about the past, for it’s senseless to worry about that which cannot be changed; and equally as pointless to forfeit today’s richness by fretting over an imagined future!

 Regarding actual ashes: Good friends of mine recently shared an account that holds great value.
 It relates to an elderly aunt of theirs, and the death of her longtime partner.
 He had died about three months prior; his body cremated.
 They told me that during a visit with her they watched as she surreptitiously spread her partner’s ashes in a location that had held special meaning for both of them.
 His ashes had been contained in a cardboard box lined with plastic.
 Their account reminded me of the Eskimo Proverb.
-I thought: All that we fret about, stew about, worry about, lose sleep about; are anxious or angry about–all of it will be reduced to this: ashes.
+I thought: All that we fret about; worry about; lose sleep about; are anxious or angry about–all of it will be reduced to ashes.